KlashbeN/BrowseAMall/ProjectLog.md

 Date: 22nd May
 What did we do? debugging to find out the reason for the missing banner in one of the page.
+				About 4hrs each student
+Total 65 hours

 Date: 23 May - 24 May
 What did we do?
 Started finding out ways to improve the website layout.
 Started finding the search we need for store directory.
+				About 7hrs each student
+total 72 hours

 Date: 25May
 What did we do? modify and debug the search code we found.
 And find out more things we can add to the website - forums.
+				About 3hrs each student
+Total 75 hours

 Date: 26 May
 What did we do? started on the js file to contain all the stores in vivo
+				About 3hrs each student
+Total 78 hours

 Date: 27-28 May
 What did we do? debug the code as it did not perform the search correctly.
+				About 4hrs each student
+Total 82 hours